edward-shen/ayaya/notes.md

 smallest binary size available.
 To do so, we've done some very... drastic decisions, from not linking against `libc` to compiling the `core` and `alloc` crates ourselves to optimize for size.

+### Crates.io vs manually building

+The reason why we can't have a smaller size on crates.io is that cargo currently doesn't support post-build hooks.
+This results in the inability to consistently run `upx` after building, which means that the smallest binary we can push to crates.io for building is limited.